exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 For effective use, we recommend setting a _closest desired filter_ in the **Parameter ranges** mode and then switching to the **SQL** mode.
 It will get prepopulated with the query, alleviating the need to remember (or lookup) the internal names of all columns and data sources.
-The available columns are displayed under the editor, or in the modal dialog when we click a basepair.
+The available columns are displayed under the text editor, or in the modal dialog displayed after clicking a basepair.

 The available tables (i.e., "data sources") are briefly described under the query editor.
 In short, we use the `selectedpair` table to query basepairs of the selected class identified by FR3D, `selectedpair_allcontacts` to get all close contacts (≤ 4.2 Å) and `selectedpair_allcontacts_boundaries` to query basepairs identified by our new set of constraints.